The CONCAT function in

 2. Key Points to Understand

-About the CONCAT
+About the CONCAT Function

 - The

-function only takes two arguments.
-If you want to concatenate more than two strings, you can either nestCONCAT
+CONCATfunction only takes two arguments.
+If you want to concatenate more than two strings, you can either nestCONCATfunctions or use the||(double pipe) operator, which is Oracle's standard concatenation operator. - The

-function is case-sensitive and preserves the case of the input strings.
+CONCATfunction is case-sensitive and preserves the case of the input strings.

 3. Example Usage of the CONCAT